abhiabhi0/obsidan-programmerCave/Interview Prep/Redis.md

   - `SADD myset value`: Add a value to a set.
   - `ZADD myzset score value`: Add a value with a score to a sorted set.
   - `HSET myhash field value`: Set a field in a hash.

-### Conclusion
-Redis is a powerful, flexible, and high-performance tool that serves a variety of purposes in modern software development.
-Its diverse data structures, in-memory speed, and advanced features like persistence, replication, and clustering make it suitable for a wide range of applications.
-Understanding Redis in-depth can significantly enhance your ability to design scalable and efficient systems.